Jai Ganesh

+Jai Ganesh was born as Aarumugam, sixth son to Kuppusamy and Chellamma.

-He was introduced into the film industry by director K. Balachander in Aval Oru Thodar Kathai.
+He was reintroduced into the film industry by director K. Balachander in Aval Oru Thodar Kathai.
 From then on, he acted in many films as hero and also as character actor.
 Some of his famous films in 1970s are Neeya, Pilot Premnath, Vattathukkul Sathuram and Vanakathukuriya Kathaliyae& Azhage unnai Aradhikkiren.

+Death

-Jai Ganesh died of cancer on 11 February 2001, at the age of 54.
-He acted in lot of movies as hero as well as in supporting roles with famous actors including Sivaji Ganesan, Jaishankar, Sivakumar, Muthuraman, Rajinikanth, Kamal Haasan, Vijayakanth, Sathyaraj, Karthik, Ajith Kumar, Vijay and Master Raghu.
+Jai Ganesh died of cancer on 12 February 2001, at the age of 54.

-Notable Tamil filmography
+Notable filmography

 This list is incomplete; you can help by expanding it.